wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens if You Plead Guilty to a Traffic Ticket in Wisconsin?

-Pleading guilty to a traffic ticket in Wisconsin can lead to higher insurance premium payments, a suspension/revocation of the driver’s license, and documentation that can serve as a potential source of litigation in the future.
-While pleading may give momentary relief from the law, there are secondary challenges that may surface.
+Pleading guilty to a traffic ticket in Wisconsin may lead to higher insurance premium payments, a suspension/revocation of the driver’s license, and documentation that can serve as a potential source of litigation in the future.
+While pleading may give momentary relief from the law, secondary challenges may surface.

 How to Find a Traffic Ticket Attorney in Wisconsin